Evenflo: History

 The Evenflo brand traces its roots back to the 1920 founding of the Pyramid Rubber Company in Ravenna, Ohio.
 Initially, the company was a manufacturer of products related to baby feeding.
 In 1995, Evenflo Company, Inc. was created through the merger of Evenflo Juvenile Products and Evenflo Juvenile Furniture Company (formerly known as Questor Juvenile Furniture Company).

 The company was acquired by private equity firm Kohlberg Kravis Roberts & Co., together with Spalding in 1996 and again in 1997 by Gerry Baby Products Company, a division of Huffy Corporation.
 In 2004, Harvest Partners another private equity firm, acquired the company.
 Harvest sold Evenflo to Weston Presidio in 2007.

 In January 2012, Evenflo Company Inc. sold their feeding business to Kimberly-Clark de México, a personal and family care products company in Mexico.
 From then on, Evenflo-branded products began to be marketed under the names “Evenflo Baby”, and “Evenflo Feeding” respectively.
 Nearly a year later, in November 2012, Evenflo Company, Inc. sold their Ameda® breastfeeding business to Platinum Products Holding, Inc. (a portfolio company of Crimson Investment).

 Evenflo Company, Inc. was officially acquired by Goodbaby International Holdings Limited in July 2014.
 Goodbaby International is a durable juvenile products company that is listed on the Main Board of the Hong Kong Stock Exchange (1086:HK).
 The Group designs, researches and develops, manufactures, markets and sells strollers, children's car seats, cribs, bicycles and tricycles and other durable juvenile products.

+Over the years, Evenflo has received industry recognition for its products and designs including several Juvenile Products Manufacturers Association (JPMA) Innovation Awards in categories such as Child Restraint Systems, Design/Fashion, Strollers, and Best in Show.
+Evenflo’s products are also winners among parents.
+Consumer-driven awards include the Best Innovative Car Seat and Stroller Combo in the Parents’ Best For Baby Awards in the Best for On the Go category plus National Parenting Product Awards (NAPPA) for their car seats, travel systems, and stroller wagon.

 Products

-Evenflo's core products include breast pumps, baby bottles, pacifiers, sippy cups, car seats, strollers, portable play yards, and stationary activity centers.
+Evenflo's core products include breast pumps, baby bottles, pacifiers, sippy cups, car seats, strollers, travel systems, baby gates, portable play yards, stationary activity centers, and home baby proofing essentials.

+In 2025 Evenflo introduced a first-to-market technology SensorySoothe™, designed to bring calming comfort to both babies and parents by integrating soothing lights and sounds into the car seat handle.
+The Evenflo Revolve180™ LiteMax™ NXT featuring SensorySoothe™ Technology was named to Time's Best Inventions of 2025 list in the Parenting category.

 Booster seat controversy

-A 2020 investigation by ProPublica showed that Evenflo sold child car seats that the company's engineers raised safety concerns about, and that the company misleadingly advertised those car seats as "SIDE IMPACT TESTED" when those tests had shown that the seats posed a grave danger to the child in case of a crash.

-In February 2020, ProPublica, a not-for-profit that produces investigative journalism, claimed that the company ignored safety engineer Eric Dahle's recommendation to stop selling booster seats for children who weighed less than 40 pounds.
+A 2020 article by ProPublica asserted that Evenflo sold booster seats recommended for child weights lower than suggested by the company's engineers, who reportedly recommended that the company stop selling booster seats for children who weighed less than 40 pounds.

+The article also asserted that company advertising that those booster seats were "SIDE IMPACT TESTED" was misleading because there was no government standard for side-impacting testing and the company’s internal testing did not adequately support that the seats eliminated risk in the event of a crash.